-Day 11: Hoi An - Hue Meals: B, L, D
+Day 10: Hoi An - Hue Meals: B, L

-Today, drive approximately 4 hours to Hue, this journey will take you over the scenic Hai Van Pass.
-Hue is the epitome of Vietnam's dynamic past and considered a scholarly city.
-Upon arrival, visit the Thien Mu Pagoda and take a cruise on the Perfume River.
+Today, drive approximately 4 hours to Hue via the scenic Hai Van Pass.
+Hue is the physical embodiment of Vietnam's dynamic past and considered a scholarly city.
+Here, visit the seven-storey Thien Mu Pagoda and take a cruise on the Perfume River.

-Hue - Having been the imperial capital from 1802 until 1945 after the last emperor abdicated; Hue is still regarded as the centre of Vietnam's culture and religion.
-The city is dominated by the Imperial Citadel that is modelled on the Forbidden City in China.
-There are many wonderful pagodas and temples of high significance, and it contains the Grand Tombs of the Nguyen Emperors.
+Hue - Having been the imperial capital from 1802 until 1945 after the last emperor abdicated, Hue is still regarded as the centre of Vietnam's culture and religion.
+The city is dominated by the Imperial Citadel, modelled on the Forbidden City in China.
+There are many wonderful pagodas and temples of high significance and it contains the Grand Tombs of the Nguyen Emperors.

-Thien Mu Pagoda - This seven-storey octagonal tower built on a hillock, overlooking the Perfume River is Hue's oldest and most beautiful pagoda.
+Thien Mu Pagoda - This seven-storey octagonal tower is built on a hillock overlooking the Perfume River.
+Dating back to 1601, it is Hue's oldest and most beautiful pagoda, and considered the unofficial symbol of the city.
 Wander the grounds where bonsai, ponds and the smell of incense set a peaceful backdrop.

-Day 12: Hue Meals: B, L, D
+Day 11: Hue Meals: B, L

-This morning, transfer to the tomb of Emperor Khai Dinh.
-Admire the unusual combination of architecture that blends a traditional Chinese past with a modern Western future.
-Then continue to Minh Mang Tomb to explore the opulent and exotic resting place laid out in formal Chinese style.
+This morning, visit the tomb of Emperor Khai Dinh, an unusual architectural combination that blends a traditional Chinese past with a modern Western future.
+Continue to Minh Mang Tomb to explore the opulent and exotic resting place laid out in formal Chinese style.

-Afterwards, move on to a beautiful old maison that has been transformed to Truc Chi - an art space and workshop by a team of enthusiastic young artists.
-Learn more about Truc Chi and have the chance to buy their hand-made products (passport covers, fans or candle boxes made from bamboo pulp) to bring back home as gifts for your friends and family if you like.
+Afterwards, move on to a beautiful old maison that has been transformed to Truc Chi - an art space and workshop - by a team of enthusiastic young artists.
+Learn more about Truc

+Chi and have the chance to buy their hand-made products (passport covers, fans or candle boxes made from bamboo pulp).
 After lunch, visit the imposing Imperial Citadel and Forbidden Purple City.